ckeditor/ckeditor5/packages/ckeditor5-mention/docs/features/mention.md

 function getFeedItems( queryText ) {
 	// As an example of an asynchronous action, let's return a promise
 	// that resolves after a 100ms timeout.
-	// This can be a server request, or any sort of delayed action. return new Promise( resolve => {
+	// This can be a server request or any sort of delayed action. return new Promise( resolve => {
 		setTimeout( () => {
+			const itemsToDisplay = items
+				// Filter out the full list of all items to only those matching queryText.
+				.filter( isItemMatching )
+				// Return 10 items max - needed for generic queries when the list may contain hundreds of elements.
+				.slice( 0, 10 );

-			resolve( items.filter( isItemMatching ) );
+			resolve( itemsToDisplay );
 		}, 100 );
 	} );